Dr. Lisa Goodman, DC, CCSP, CACCP

 There are many proposed thoughts and theories on the mechanism of how IASTM effects the body.

 Pain is a huge aspect of why treatment is warranted in the first place.
-Pain research is hard to conduct due to the complexity of pain, but the “pain gate theory” is helpful in understanding Graston.
+Pain research is hard to conduct due to the complexity of pain, but the “pain gate theory” is helpful in understanding IASTM.
 For example, when stubbing your toe you may find yourself rubbing the area or slapping another body part to distract yourself from the pain.
 The idea is that we are stimulating other stronger sensations to override the painful stimulus from reaching our brain.

-IASTM is theorized to break up scar tissue, re-align fascia and healing tissues faster.
+IASTM is theorized to break up scar tissue, re-align fascia and heal tissues faster.
 In addition, it definitely provides temporary pain relief and temporary increased range of motion, that when utilized in combination with other modalities and consistent movement therapy will ultimately result in significant change in movement and overall pain levels.